koderunnersml/website/content/blog/2018-introduction-to-genetic-algorithm-part-2-implementation.md

 share: true
 type: post
 ---
-In my previous article, we discussed about Genetic Algorithm and its workflow.
+In Part 1 of Genetic Algorithm, we discussed about Genetic Algorithm and its workflow.
 Now its time for its implementation.

 Lets consider an equation: